openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

     Ambassadors.
 Moderated by Kostas Koudaras and Carlos Ribeiro, a variety of assignments were tackled, from a list that included booth design and organization, kits for Ambassadors, presentations, talking points, 2011 planning and much more.
 To be sure, not everything can be accomplished in one day.
-Heck, even Rome wasn™t built in a day!
-Still, this day was long “ after all, we™re an international bunch, so there were a few more hours than usual :D
+Heck, even Rome wasnâ€™t built in a day!
+Still, this day was long â€“ after all, weâ€™re an international bunch, so there were a few more hours than usual :D
 >
 > But the coolest thing was that at the end of the day people volunteered to take on the
     assignments that were not done and committed to finishing them!
-We™re confident that in the very near future, we™ll have just about everything on the list of last Monday will be finished.
+Weâ€™re confident that in the very near future, weâ€™ll have just about everything on the list of last Monday will be finished.
-    Koudras and Ribeiro are busy sorting out the dones and remaining to-dos and the results will be posted on the [marketing
+    Koudras and Ribeiro are busy sorting out the â€œdonesâ€ and remaining to-dos and the results will be posted on the [marketing
-      wiki](http://en.opensuse.org/Portal:Marketing).FigureÂ 3, Apparently not build in a day
+      wiki](http://en.opensuse.org/Portal:Marketing).FigureÂ 3, â€œApparently not build in a dayâ€
 >
 > **More Collaboration Days coming! **
 >
 > Meanwhile, Linux Journal is noticing [the spirit of
-      openSUSE](http://www.linuxjournal.com/content/has-novell-deal-hampered-opensuse) “ mentioning the Collaboration days in the linked article!
+      openSUSE](http://www.linuxjournal.com/content/has-novell-deal-hampered-opensuse) â€“ mentioning the Collaboration days in the linked article!
 The team feels full of energy and is looking forward to the next two Collaboration Days scheduled for this month.
-On Monday, 13 December, we™ll have the Marketing Materials Review Day and on Tuesday, 21 December, we™ll have the PR and Social Media Review Day.
+On Monday, 13 December, weâ€™ll have the Marketing Materials Review Day and on Tuesday, 21 December, weâ€™ll have the PR and Social Media Review Day.
 >
-> To quickly summarize again what we™ll be doing on those two days:
+> To quickly summarize again what weâ€™ll be doing on those two days:
 >
 > Marketing Review Day, under guidance of Chuck Payne and Bryen Yunashko, will review current
     posted materials including, but not limited to, brochures, slide presentations, talking points,